MKPonz/ESPCOM/README.md

-# ESCom — an ESP32 A-Com for Digimon virtual pets
+# ESPCom — an ESP32 A-Com for Digimon virtual pets

 A ESP32 port of the [DMComm](https://dmcomm.github.io/) A-Com, built for the **Digital Monster Ver.
 20th (DM20)**.
 It lets an ESP32 act as